junxit/us-congress-bills-115/metadata.md

 - 2017-01-04 — Introduced in House
 - 2017-01-04 — Introduced in House
 - 2017-01-04 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-01-05 — Referred to the Subcommittee on Aviation.
+- 2017-01-31 — Considered under suspension of the rules. (consideration: CR H771-772)
+- 2017-01-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+276.
+- 2017-01-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-31 — Mr. LoBiondo asked unanimous consent to amend the title to H.R.
+276. Agreed to without objection.
+- 2017-01-31 — Mr. LoBiondo moved to suspend the rules and pass the bill, as amended.
+- 2017-01-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H771)
+- 2017-01-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H771)
+- 2017-01-31 — The title of the measure was amended.
+Agreed to without objection.